Incorporated in 1982, the Strategic Management Society abides by the Bylaws to elect and appoint leadership to manage the Society.

 Section 7.
-Compliance: Members agree to abide by the SMS Guidelines for Professional Conduct as it now exists or may, from time to time, be amended by the Board of Directors.
+Compliance: Members agree to abide by the SMS Code of Conduct as it now exists or may, from time to time, be amended by the Board of Directors.

 Section 8.
 Member List: The SMS Office keeps a complete and accurate list of all members at the principal office of the Society at all times.
 This list may be inspected by any member, for any proper purpose, at any reasonable time.
 Members shall provide correct and current email addresses to the SMS Office.